25 Red Fruits You Should Eat (With Pictures!)

 Saguaro cactus fruit is rich in vitamins C and B12 and is high in fiber.

-17. Red Bananas
+21.ย Red Bananas

 Imagine the soft, fragrant sweetness of a banana mixed with raspberries, and you have an idea of what red bananas taste like.

-Use them in the same ways you’d use regular bananas.
+Use them in the same ways youโd use regular bananas.
 They contain vitamins C and B6 and valuable amounts of magnesium and potassium.

-18. Elephant Heart Plums
+23.ย Elephant Heart Plums

 Because it bruises easily, this Japanese plum variety, with its reddish-purple skin and complex flavor, has become somewhat hard to find.

 However, these plums are worth looking out for.
 They develop a wonderful silky texture when heated, so they work well in puddings, pies, and sweet sauces.
 They also make great pickles.
-Elephant Heart plums also pair well with ‘sweet’ meats such as pork, roasted lamb, and poultry, and cheeses such as manchego.
+Elephant Heart plums also pair well with โsweetโ meats such as pork, roasted lamb, and poultry, and cheeses such as manchego.

-They’re rich in vitamins A and K, fiber, copper, potassium, and magnesium.
+Theyโre rich in vitamins A and K, fiber, copper, potassium, and magnesium.

-19. Red Mulberries
+24.ย Red Mulberries

+Mulberries come in three different colors: red, white and black.
 Because they’re not easy to transport, you’re most likely to encounter delicate, thin-skinned red mulberries dried or in preserves or syrups.
 They make suitable substitutes for blackberries but are sweeter, so they need less added sugar.

 As a result, they partner well with other berries, stone fruits, and citrus; fresh cheeses; rich meats such as pork, duck, or wild game; and bitter greens such as arugula.